BibleResearch/bible-notes/new_testament/gospels_and_acts/matthew.md

 The order in which the Gospels were written is highly debated.
 I am going to make the argument, based largely on the testimony of Eusibius in 300 A.D., that the gospel as recorded by Matthew was the first of the Gospels to be written.
 According to Irenaeus, Matthew wrote his book while Peter and Paul were ministering in Rome.
 This would place the book around 62 AD.
 I argue it is safe to say that Matthew was likely written between 50 and 65 AD.

+## Theme(s)
+- **Jesus Christ is the Messiah.**  There are two, primary evidences that this is Matthew's primary theme.
+First, the content and quantity of the Old Testament passages quoted by Matthew and second, one of the key questions raised in this book is "Who is Jesus?".
+Many of the Old Testament passages that Matthew quotes make it clear that Jesus is qualified to be and indeed, is the Messiah.
+As a couple examples, consider Matthew 1:23 and 2:6.
+As I mentioned in the "Authorship" section above, Matthew also quotes a lot of Old Testament scripture which goes to show how Christ fulfills Messianic prophecies.
+The second evidence that Matthew is trying to show his readers that Jesus is the Messiah is that he consistently records characters who wrestle with and answer the question: "Who is Jesus?" or, as the disciples put it "What kind of a man is this...?".
+Verses like: Matthew 8:27, 9:27, 9:34, 11:3, 12:8, 12:23, 14:2, 14:33, 15:27, 16:13-20, and 17:1-13 (not an exhaustive list) all relate to the question: "Who is Jesus?".
+Whether it is the Pharisees who say Jesus is of Satan (12:24) or Peter who confesses that Jesus is the Messiah (16:16), everyone has an opinion about Jesus.
+Matthew, backed with the Old Testament, presents the argument that Jesus is the Messiah.

 ## Outline
 **0. Introduction to Jesus as the Promised Messiah  [1 - 3]**